-600.6 FRONTAL HEAD RESTRAINTS.
-(FHR):
+600.6 FRONTAL HEAD RESTRAINTS (FHR)

-- i) It is compulsory for all competitors competing in NRC 1, 2 and 3, to wear an FIA 8858-2002 or 8858-2010 approved FHR device, from the start to the end of a Special Stage, or any other competitive section.
-Exception to this rule is when a crew has safely stopped on a stage. - ii) For all other classes in rallies, it is highly recommended for all competitors to wear an approved FHR device during all special stages.
-Exception to this rule is when a crew has safely stopped on a stage. - The Tether system, as well as the helmet anchorages, must comply with the above FIA standards.
+- i) It is compulsory for all competitors competing in NRC 1 and NRC 2 to wear an FIA 8858-2002 or 8858-2010 approved FHR device, from the start to the end of a Special Stage, or any other competitive section.
+Exception to this rule is when a crew has safely stopped on a stage. - ii) It is highly recommended for all other competitors (Classes) to wear an approved FHR device during all special stages.
+Exception to this rule is when a crew has safely stopped on a stage. - iii) The Tether system, as well as the helmet anchorages, must comply with the above FIA standards.
 The FIA approved FHR devices/tether/anchorages combinations are detailed in FIA Technical List N°29.
-The FHR device and tethers must not be modified in any way; the helmet anchors must be clean and function freely.
+The FHR device and tethers may not be modified in any way; the helmet anchors must be clean and function freely.
 When an FHR is used, it must be used in conjunction with the appropriate compatible safety harness and helmet.
 When an FHR is not used, it is not permitted to use safety harnesses with FHR compatible shoulder straps.

-600.7 PROTECTIVE CLOTHING:
+600.7 PROTECTIVE CLOTHING